jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 But what informs this implicate realm?<br>
 What gives birth to the forms we see?<br>
-What dreams up this collective dream?
+What dreams up this collective dream of shared reality?

 ---